keesiemeijer/date-pagination/readme.txt

 == Description ==

-This plugin provides an easy way to paginate posts by year, month or day in your theme’s template files.
+This plugin provides an easy way to paginate posts by year, month or day in your theme's template files.
 Use the native [WordPress pagination functions](https://keesiemeijer.wordpress.com/date-pagination/functions/#wp-pagination-functions) to display the pagination links.

-It’s likely your theme is already using these functions for normal pagination.
-If not, see if it works with your theme’s pagination or add them yourself.
+It's likely your theme is already using these functions for normal pagination.
+If not, see if it works with your theme's pagination or add them yourself.

 To tell WordPress a page should be paginated by dates set the `date_pagination_type` query argument to `yearly`, `monthly` or `daily` for a custom query ([WP_Query](http://codex.wordpress.org/Function_Reference/WP_Query)), or in the [pre_get_posts](https://codex.wordpress.org/Plugin_API/Action_Reference/pre_get_posts) action.